functionguyy/technical_art/C_tutorials/c_variables.md

 variables use a lesser storage allocation and accepts a smaller range of values.

-Also since C allows character constants to be used as integers in computation, a `char` type variable can exits in both `signed` and `unsigned` flavors.
+Also since C allows character constants to be used as integers in computation, a `char` type variable can exits in both **signed** and **unsigned** forms.

-The following table shows the storage allocation specification and range of values for the different flavours of `char` type variables:
+The following table shows the storage allocation specification and range of values for the different forms of `char` type variables:

 Type | Memory allocation spec | Value range
 --- | --- | ---
 `signed char` | 1 byte | -128 to 127
 `unsigned char` | 1 byte | 0 to 255

-The C standard doesn't define whether just specifing `char`  in a variable declaration indicates a signed type or an unsigned type. some compilers treat ordinary `char` as a signed type, while others treat it as an unsigned type.
+> The C standard doesn't define whether just specifing `char`  in a variable
+> declaration indicates a signed type or an unsigned type. some compilers treat
+> ordinary `char` as a signed type, while others treat it as an unsigned type.
-(Some even allow the programmer to select, via a compiler option whether `char` should be signed or unsigned).
-Most of the time it doesn't really matter whether `char` is signed or unsigned.
+> (Some even allow the programmer to select, via a compiler option whether `char`
+> should be signed or unsigned).
+Most of the time it doesn't really matter

-> Don't assume that `char` is either signed or unsigned by default. if it
+> whether `char` is signed or unsigned.

-> matters, use `signed char` or `unsigned char` instead of `char`.
+Don't assume that `char` is either signed or unsigned by default. if it matters, use `signed char` or `unsigned char` instead of `char`.

 ### Floating types
-A floating type variable will store floating-point constants.
-In C, we use the keyword `float` to specify that a declaration is a floating type.
+A floating type variable will store floating-point constants. `float` is the keyword that is used to specify a floating type.

 floating-point constants are values that contain digits after the decimal point.
 You omit digits before the decimal point or digits after the decimal